(i.e Spain and its Protectorates))

-This guide is aimed at helping the prospective purchaser to understand a little more about the process here and perhaps relieve some of the doubts about buying a property in Tenerife.
+This article is aimed at helping the prospective purchaser understand a little more about the process here and perhaps relieve some of the doubts about buying a property in Tenerife.

 The Estate Agent